Vermont state law: prohibited idling of motor vehicles

 23 V.S.A. § 1222a.
 Emissions of diesel-powered commercial vehicles: Observe a commercial truck spewing black soot from its exhaust?
 It may be stopped and an inspection performed if it appears vehicle exhaust exceeds standard.

-As of 2014, a total of 19 U.S. states have statewide idling laws.
-Additional states have laws in effect in certain cities and/or counties.
-These laws cover at least trucks over a certain weight, with seven covering all vehicles.
+As of 2016, a total of 18 U.S. states have statewide idling laws/regulations with additional states have jurisdictional idling measures.
+These cover at least trucks over a certain GVWR, with seven covering all motor vehicles.
 Maximum idling time limits vary from three to 15 minutes (usually in any 60-minute period).
-All of these laws have listings of exceptions or exemptions related to safety, operation, or comfort.
+All of these laws/regulations list exceptions or exemptions related to safety, operation, or comfort.

-The American Transportation Research Institute (ATRI), a well-known leader in transportation-related research, compiles an updated list of commercial vehicle idling regulations (according to weight and class), as well as those states with all motor vehicle idling laws.
-In addition, Clean Cities, an initiative of the U.S. Department of Energy (DOE), has launched IdleBase, a comprehensive database of known idling laws related to the idling of all classes of on-road vehicles.
-The database, which covers vehicles ranging from motorcycles and passenger cars to school buses and heavy-duty trucks, is available here for download.
+The American Transportation Research Institute (ATRI), a well-known leader in transportation-related research, has a Compendium of Idling Regulations.
+In addition, the U.S. Department of Energy's (DOE) Clean Cities, offers IdleBase, a comprehensive database of known idling laws/regulations related to the idling of all classes of on-road vehicles.
+The database, which covers vehicles ranging from motorcycles and passenger cars to school buses and heavy-duty trucks, is available here for Excel download.

 California - diesels 10,001+ lbs.